GBLille/MassiveFold/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; (default: '1')

 # Dropout
-The dropout at inference can be activated with the **--dropout** parameter set to true.
+The dropout at inference can be activated with the **--dropout** parameter set to true for activating it in the Evoformer module and **--dropout_structure_module** set to true for activating it in the structure module.
-In this case, the same dropout rates as those used by DeepMind at training are used.
+The same dropout rates as those used by DeepMind at training are used.
 Here are DeepMind's architectural details (Jumper J et al, Nature, 2021 - Fig 3.a), annotated by Björn Wallner for CASP15 (https://predictioncenter.org/), that shows the various dropout rates:

 ![Dropout](imgs/dropout_arch.png)

 However, the **--dropout_rates_filename** parameter allows to modify these rates, providing them in a json file.
 Here is an example of the content of such a json file:
 ```json
 {
     "dropout_rate_msa_row_attention_with_pair_bias": 0.15,